At which campus can I study this program?

 Fall | Credits | Spring | Credits |

-BMB 401* | 3 | BIOL 472 (consult with an adviser for alternative options)* | 3 |
+BMB 401* | 3 | BIOL 472 (Consult with an adviser for alternative options)* | 3 |

-PHIL 432 | 3 | BIOL 473 (consult with an adviser for alternative options)* | 2 |
+PHIL/BIOET 432 (Consult with an adviser for alternative options) | 3 | BIOL 473 (Consult with an adviser for alternative options)* | 2 |

-STAT 250 | 3 | BMB 402 (consult with an adviser for alternative options)* | 3 |
+STAT 250 (Consult with an adviser for alternative options) | 3 | BMB 402 (Consult with an adviser for alternative options)* | 3 |

-General Education Course | 3 | NUTR 251† | 3 |
+Supporting Course (Area of Concentration) | 3 | NUTR 251 (GHW)*† | 3 |

-Supporting course (consult with an academic adviser for options) | 3 | ENGL 202C, 202A, 202B, or 202D‡ | 3 |
+Supporting Course (Consult with an adviser for options) | 3 | ENGL 202C, 202A, 202B, or 202D (GWS)‡ | 3 |

 Fourth Year | |||